disco-lang/disco/docs/reference/no-poly-rec.rst

 ====================================================================

 For technical reasons, when :doc:`defining a parameterized type
-<tydef>`, any recursive occurrences of the type in its own definition
+<typedef>`, any recursive occurrences of the type in its own definition
 can only have type variables as arguments.
 For example, this is perfectly OK: